-As above, the housing service has recently reviewed its housing allocation policy, with proposed changes subject to a formal equalities impact assessment.
+As above, the housing service had approval for a new housing allocation policy which included a formal equalities impact assessment prior to acceptance.

 Training is ongoing for team members on programmes to address unconscious bias and promote inclusivity.

 Opportunities for advancement and promotion within the team have been made available to all members, and support has been offered to those seeking to apply.